-China Automotive Systems appears to be overvalued according to my relative valuation model.
+China Automotive Systems appears to be expensive according to my price multiple model, which makes a comparison between the company's price-to-earnings ratio and the industry average.
 I’ve used the price-to-earnings ratio in this instance because there’s not enough visibility to forecast its cash flows.
-The stock’s ratio of 58.13x is currently well-above the industry average of 16.77x, meaning that it is trading at a more expensive price relative to its peers.
+The stock’s ratio of 52.4x is currently well-above the industry average of 38.9x, meaning that it is trading at a more expensive price relative to its peers.
 But, is there another opportunity to buy low in the future?
 Since China Automotive Systems’s share price is quite volatile, this could mean it can sink lower (or rise even further) in the future, giving us another chance to invest.
 This is based on its high beta, which is a good indicator for how much the stock moves relative to the rest of the market.

 Can we expect growth from China Automotive Systems?

 Future outlook is an important aspect when you’re looking at buying a stock, especially if you are an investor looking for growth in your portfolio.
 Although value investors would argue that it’s the intrinsic value relative to the price that matter the most, a more compelling investment thesis would be high growth potential at a cheap price.
-In China Automotive Systems’s case, its earnings over the next year are expected to double, indicating an incredibly optimistic future ahead.
-This should lead to stronger cash flows, feeding into a higher share value.
+With profit expected to more than double in the upcoming, the future appears to be extremely bright for China Automotive Systems.
+It looks like higher cash flow is on the cards for the stock, which should feed into a higher share valuation.

 What this means for you:

 Are you a shareholder?
-CAAS’s optimistic future growth appears to have been factored into the current share price, with shares trading above its fair value.
+It seems like the market has well and truly priced in CAAS’s positive outlook, with shares trading above industry price multiples.
 At this current price, shareholders may be asking a different question – should I sell?
-If you believe CAAS should trade below its current price, selling high and buying it back up again when its price falls towards its real value can be profitable.
+If you believe CAAS should trade below its current price, selling high and buying it back up again when its price falls towards the industry PE ratio can be profitable.
 But before you make this decision, take a look at whether its fundamentals have changed.

 Are you a potential investor?
-If you’ve been keeping an eye on CAAS for a while, now may not be the best time to enter into the stock.
+If you’ve been keeping tabs on CAAS for some time, now may not be the best time to enter into the stock.
 The price has surpassed its industry peers, which means it is likely that there is no more upside from mispricing.
 However, the optimistic prospect is encouraging for CAAS, which means it’s worth diving deeper into other factors in order to take advantage of the next price drop.

-Price is just the tip of the iceberg.
-Dig deeper into what truly matters – the fundamentals – before you make a decision on China Automotive Systems.
-You can find everything you need to know about China Automotive Systems in the latest infographic research report.
-If you are no longer interested in China Automotive Systems, you can use our free platform to see my list of over 50 other stocks with a high growth potential.
+If you are no longer interested in China Automotive Systems, you can use our free platform to see our list of over 50 other stocks with a high growth potential.